 The problem with these fabric toys is that in a dog's mouth, it feels the same as your socks, slippers, clothing and anything else of that texture.

-Your pooch is a lot like a baby in that he puts everything into his mouth to learn about what it is.
-However, he can't tell any difference between his fabric chew toys and your new pair of sport socks!
+Your dog is a lot like a baby in that he puts everything into his mouth to learn about what it is.
+However, he can't tell any difference between his fabric chew toys and your kiddo's stuffed unicorn!
 They both feel the same in his mouth.

-I used to be a big fan of these dog chew toys until I understood this fact.
-I also realized that dogs can chew fabric toys to pieces, and choke on the small parts.
-Not to mention the strings from rope pull toys...
+I used to love these dog chew toys until I understood this fact.
+I also realized that dogs often chew fabric toys to shreds, and choke on the small parts and strings.

-Now I only give Justice chew toys that don't in any way resemble in texture my clothing, leather purse or couch.
+Now I only give our pup, Milo, chew toys that don't in any way resemble things that I don't want him chewing.
 What do I mean by that?

 Well, for example, many people like to give their dogs rawhide or pig ears.
-What they don't realize though, is that the leathery feel that she experiences in her mouth from these chew objects is a lot like their owner's Italian leather purse, or the couch for that matter.
-So they are left wondering why in the world Rover gets it in her head that she may gnaw on their shoes and purse which they left sitting on the floor.
+What they don't realize though, is that the leathery feel that he experiences in his mouth from these chew objects is a lot like their owner's Italian leather purse, or the couch for that matter.
+So they are left wondering why in the world Rover gets it in his head that he may gnaw on their shoes and purse which they left sitting on the floor.

 If you have a new puppy - great!
 You are ahead of the game by reading this.
 You can avoid these chewing problems by giving your pup proper dog chew toys right away.
 If you have an older dog and are already experiencing some of these problems, remove the offensive toys and replace them with good ones!

 That brings us to the next question.
 What are good dog chew toys?
 Here are some of my pup's favorites...

 Available in a wide variety of colors, shapes and sizes, there is one out there to suit every dog!
 The most basic Kong is pyramid shaped, with a rounded bottom and hollow inside.